rocket-pool/RPIPs/RPIPs/RPIP-53.md

 Realistically, most node operators won't end up using this feature.
 It's only really helpful for node operators that don't supply their own RPL when creating a minipool.
 If you don't fall into this camp, rest assured that *this proposal will have no impact on you*.

-Unfortunately, node operators that *do* use this new feature can **no longer trigger rewards claims** from the Merkle rewards system.
-More specifically they can distribute minipool rewards from the Beacon Chain, but can't claim the rewards produced every 28 days via the Merkle rewards system.
-That's not a problem for RPL rewards, since the RPL withdrawal address gets those anyway, but the issue is this includes Smoothing Pool ETH rewards as well.
-Neither the node nor the address that would get the Smoothing Pool ETH (the primary withdrawal address) can actually trigger a claim; *only* the RPL withdrawal address will be able to do it.

-This can't be fixed for nodes that opt into setting an RPL withdrawal address if they also use their node as their primary withdrawal address because of technical reasons described in the [Rationale](#rationale) section of the RPIP.
-However, it *can* be fixed for nodes that opt into it and use an address *other* than their node as the primary withdrawal address.
-I anticipate that most nodes opting into the RPL withdrawal address feature will fall into this camp.

-This RPIP proposes to achieve this by generalizing the rewards tree, changing *nodes* to *claimers*.
+Unfortunately, the Houston contracts contain a quirk related to actually *claiming* the rewards.
+Claims for both RPL and Smoothing Pool ETH earnings can only be triggered by the RPL withdrawal address; see the [Motivation](#motivation) section for more details.
+This RPIP proposes to mitigate the problem by generalizing the rewards tree, changing *nodes* to *claimers*.
 The tree will now specify the amount of RPL and Smoothing Pool ETH available to individual claimers, where:
+- If a node does not have an RPL withdrawal address set, the node address is the claimer address (same as today).
-- If a node does not have an RPL withdrawal address set, **or** if it has one but its primary withdrawal address is the same as the node address, their node address is the claimer address (same as today).
+- If a node has an RPL withdrawal address set, but its primary withdrawal address is the same as the node address, the node address is the claimer address (same as today, for technical reasons discussed in [Rationale](#rationale)).
 - If a node has an RPL withdrawal address set and its primary withdrawal address is different from the node address, the node's rewards will be split in two:
   - One claimer will be the node's primary withdrawal address, which will have the node's ETH portion of the rewards.
   - The other will be the node's RPL withdrawal address, which will have the node's RPL portion of the rewards.

-This will improve rewards claiming UX, remove some inconsistencies between the existing ruleset and this new feature, make the rewards system more attractive to users that would actually leverage RPL withdrawal addresses, and will not adversely impact nodes that do not use it.
+This change will allow the node's primary withdrawal address to claim the Smoothing Pool ETH rewards without touching the RPL rewards.
+Doing so will improve the rewards claiming UX, remove some inconsistencies between the existing ruleset and this new feature, make the rewards system more attractive to users that would actually leverage RPL withdrawal addresses, and will not adversely impact nodes that do not use it.

 This **does not** require a contract change (ironically, it's more in-line with how the contracts actually behave in Houston) and can be implemented at any time, even before Houston has launched if relevant.
 The spec handles what to do if it hasn't been deployed yet.